Luxury Eating Disorder Treatment

 • Experiential Engagement Therapy (EET)

-When choosing a style of therapy, look for approaches that are effective in treating eating disorders along with any co-occuring disorders as well (like depression, anxiety, PTSD, OCD).
+When choosing a style of therapy, look for approaches that are evidence-based and effective in treating eating disorders along with any co-occuring disorders as well (like depression, anxiety, PTSD, OCD).
 Also look for a technique that will help you look at the root causes of your eating disorder, and teach you applicable coping mechanisms you can use in place of your destructive ones.

 LEARN TO LET GO OF THE SHAME SURROUNDING YOUR EATING DISORDER